ACP in the Research-Verification Loop

 ACP host code delta Zero host-side changes when switching backend assignment

-Objective: Validate that multiple ACP agent subprocesses communicate with different LLM backends concurrently, each via independent stdio pipes, without cross-talk or resource contention.
+Objective: Validate that multiple ACP agent subprocesses communicate with different LLM backends concurrently, each via independent stdio pipes.

 Procedure:

-1. Spawn 3 ACP agent subprocesses simultaneously (each via subprocess.Popen with independent stdin/stdout pipes):
+1. Spawn 3 ACP agent subprocesses simultaneously with independent stdin/stdout pipes:

-2. The ACP host (a Python asyncio process) manages 3 concurrent JSON-RPC sessions via Content-Length framing on each pipe
+2. The ACP host manages 3 concurrent JSON-RPC sessions

-4. All agents write evidence packets to R2
+4. All agents write results to the FIH blackboard

 Success criteria:

-• All three agents produce valid evidence packets within expected time windows
+• All three agents produce valid Facts within expected time windows

 • Total wall-clock time less than sum of sequential execution times